 The current account of the Society, called FlexAccount, is the Society's chequeing and day-to-day transactional product.
 Holders of FlexAccounts may be eligible for ATM cards, cheque books, overdraft facilities and debit cards depending upon the account holder's credit score and the performance of the account.
 The overdraft facility connected to the current account charges interest at one rate for authorised overdrafts and at a higher rate for unauthorised overdrafts.
-The Society has opened over 430,000 new current accounts, an 18 per cent. increase on last year (4 April 2013: 365,000), with the latest additions to its product range, FlexDirect and FlexPlus, proving popular.
-In addition, over 98,000 existing current account members upgraded their account to FlexPlus, thereby gaining access to a comprehensive range of benefits including interest on credit balances, worldwide travel insurance, breakdown cover and extended appliance warranties.
+In addition, current account members have been able to upgrade their account to FlexPlus, thereby gaining access to a comprehensive range of benefits including interest on credit balances, worldwide travel insurance, breakdown cover and extended appliance warranties.
+The Society's market share of main standard and packaged accounts increased to 6.8 per cent. and includes the latest addition to its product range, FlexOne, a current account designed specifically for the youth market.